 Tony says traffickers tend to exploit people who are financially desperate, adding that “poverty and desperation are a perfect story for traffickers to exploit children”.

 Rubbing salt into the wound, the pandemic could also be the worst reversal to reduce global poverty in three decades.
-Since 1997, global poverty was falling until the pandemic hit, which could now increase poverty by potentially 8.1%.

 Poverty is not the only reason for an expected rise in human trafficking.